All the Wonderful Places You Can Go on an Oman Road Trip With a 2WD Car

 The best way to see Oman, as I discovered in November, is by taking a self-driving road trip in a rented car.
 Unless you’re part of a tour group or hire a private guide, it is difficult to access everything the country has to offer on your own.
-Even if one can catch the infrequent ferries or long distance coaches, many sights are far from major cities.
+Even if one can catch the infrequent ferries or long-distance coaches, many sights are far from major cities.

 On the other hand, the wide, well-maintained roads make self-driving in Oman a breeze.
 Also, they pass through a wide variety of landscapes.
 Think mountain canyons, towering dunes, stunning beaches and ancient mud-brick villages and forts.
-If you thought New Zealand was stunning, you would be awe-struck here.
+If you thought New Zealand was stunning, you will be awe-struck here.

 If you’re looking for a sample itinerary for an Oman self-drive tour starting and ending in Muscat, the capital of the Sultanate, you’ve come to the right place.
-Since I took the most economical way, i.e. a 2WD car, I can tell you where you can go, and that you won’t miss out on much by not paying for a 4X4 SUV.
+Since I took the most economical way, i.e. a 2WD car, I can tell you where you can go, and that you won’t miss much by not paying for a 4X4 SUV.

 A 2WD Self-Drive Oman Road Trip Itinerary